netdata/netdata/aclk/README.md

 ---
 title: "Agent-cloud link (ACLK)"
 description: "The agent-cloud link (ACLK) is the mechanism responsible for connecting a Netdata agent to Netdata Cloud.
-The ACLK uses MQTT over secure websockets to create, persist, and encrypt the connect from end-to-end, and enable the features found in Netdata Cloud."
+The ACLK uses MQTT over secure websockets to create, persist, and encrypt the connection from end-to-end, and enable the features found in Netdata Cloud."
 date: 2020-03-18
 custom_edit_url: https://github.com/netdata/netdata/edit/master/aclk/README.md
 ---